EGroupware/openid/README.md

 - [ ] wrong password on login looses oath request in session and therefore fails after correct password was entered
 - [ ] test with more clients, e.g. [Dovecot](https://wiki2.dovecot.org/PasswordDatabase/oauth2)
 - [ ] implement [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html)
-- [ ] fix League OAuth2 server to support hybrid flow (currently it neither [splits response_type by space](https://github.com/thephpleague/oauth2-server/blob/master/src/Grant/ImplicitGrant.php#L109), nor does it send responses for more then one grant
+- [ ] fix League OAuth2 server to support multiple response_type(s), currently it neither [splits response_type by space](https://github.com/thephpleague/oauth2-server/blob/master/src/Grant/ImplicitGrant.php#L109), nor does it send responses for more then one grant, [see response in this ticket](https://github.com/thephpleague/oauth2-server/issues/903#issuecomment-423891504)
+- [ ] support response_type "id_token" or "token id_token" containing just an id_token (JWT) or additional to access_token an id_token
+- [ ] support hyprid flow / response_type contains additional "code" to also return an auth_code
 - [ ] allow users to create personal clients
 - [x] allow to create clients, which behave like an EGroupware App:
     * added to egw_applications